TechplexEngineer/campus_ztp/README.md

 sudo service apparmor restart
 ```

-Create 'brocade.cfg' to your TFTP directory with the following contents.
-It will be loaded by the switch and provide for the initial configuration to allow for the SCP copy of the final configuration.
+#Create a file named 'brocade.cfg' in your TFTP directory with the following contents.
+#It will be loaded by the switch and provide for the initial configuration to allow for the SCP copy of the final configuration.

 ```
 user admin password brocade